By John O’Brien

 In Chicago, a Walmart worker sued the company after coming down with the disease, and previous Legal Newsline coverage noted a Tennessee law firm is signing up clients to sue a nursing home over an outbreak.

-recent poll commissioned by the U.S. Chamber Institute for Legal Reform, which owns Legal Newsline, showed nearly equal percentages of Democrat and Republican voters favor proposed liability shields.
+A recent poll commissioned by the U.S. Chamber Institute for Legal Reform, which owns Legal Newsline, showed nearly equal percentages of Democrat and Republican voters favor proposed liability shields.
 A poll released by the American Association for Justice, the nation’s trial lawyer group, says voters oppose blanket immunity.

 But businesses are not asking for blanket immunity.
 At the Judiciary hearing, temporary protections from lawsuits except in cases of gross negligence were requested – similar to protections passed for health care workers in several Democratic states.